Sun1030/sun1030.github.io/README.md

 2. Resume in Markdown format
     - In the following introduction, it will be assumed that you already have a resume in Markdown format.
 If you do not have a resume in Markdown format, please complete this prerequisite first.
 If you have no experience in writing Markdown format files, I have given a link in [More Resources](#More-Resources) to help you get started quickly.
 3. Some basic knowledge of Jekyll would be better
-    - If you have no relevant experience, don't worry!
+    - If you have no relevant experience, do not worry!
 This will not force you to pause like the previous prerequest.
 Creating a basic resume does not require much knowledge of Jekyll.
 In the future, you can slowly beautify your website by learning Jekyll knowledge and using them.
 I have given a link of Jekyll tutorial in [More Resources](#More-Resources).

 ## Instructions: